 Every answer links to the regulatory text.
 You verify it, not trust it.

-We lost the first two weeks of every month figuring out what changed.
-Now we ask and get the answer with the source attached.
+We used to lose the first two weeks of every month figuring out what changed.
+Now one question gets the answer with the exact section attached.

 Upload compliance plans and policies.
 Ask a question and both get searched.
 Gaps show up on their own.